onzfonz/comp227/src/content/2/en/part2e.md

 }
 ```

-Let's add the following rule to our style sheet (relying on my non-existent knowledge of color theory and design):
+Let's add the following rule at the end of our stylesheet (relying on my non-existent knowledge of color theory and design):

 ```css
 li {